top of page

 Kirsten Lie-Nielsen is a freelance writer focused on climate change, sustainability, and modern agriculture.

 The author of two books on homesteading and animal husbandry, Kirsten is a contributor to The Guardian, Civil Eats, The Boston Globe, and other publications.
-Embracing her love of her home state and a delicious meal, Kirsten also works as the Assistant Editor at the magazine Edible MAINE.
+Embracing her love of her home state and a delicious meal, Kirsten also works as the Agriculture and Farming Editor at the magazine Edible MAINE.

 • Instagram